AUMI: Adaptive Use Musical Instrument

 The layout buttons select whether the sound_boxes are laid out horizontally, vertically, in a grid, or in a circle.

-The direction arrow is used to reverse the order that the sounds are laid out in for the Horizontal, Vertical, and Circular layouts.
+The direction arrow is used to reverse the order that the sounds are laid out in for the Horizontal, Vertical, Circular, and Semicircular layouts.

 Vertical